Reimagine.Rebuild

 Should you renovate or detonate?

-Maybe your current home is outdated, or too small to accommodate a growing family.
-Perhaps the design doesn’t maximise natural light or space on the block, or you might just be in desperate need of an extra bathroom to manage morning rush hour.
+Maybe your current home is outdated or too small to accommodate a growing family?
+Perhaps the design doesn’t maximise natural light or space on the block, or you might just desperately need an extra bathroom to manage morning rush hour.

 1. Can a renovation achieve the changes I want?